marcin-kli/MP2/TEST.md

 ### Modal form and Email.js testing

-* Closing a modal by pressing an `x` button on the top right corner works as expected.
+* Closing the modal by pressing an `x` button on the top right corner works as expected.
-* All input boxes works, validation works as expected.
+* All input boxes work, validation works as expected.
 * Send a message button works as expected.
 Results:

 ![Confirmation](md_data/tests/contact_form_confirmation.png)

 ![Email confirmation](md_data/tests/email_confirmation.png)

-### The latest earthquakes and 20 greatest earthquake options
+### The latest earthquakes and 20 greatest earthquakes options

-Section opens as expected. `Show on map` and `back` buttons work.
+Section opens as expected. `SHOW ON MAP` and `BACK` buttons work.

-On a map search everything works as expected.
+On the map search everything works as expected.
 On mouse over selected point is highlighted and tooltip displayed.
 Zoom buttons work correctly.

 Back to the list view.
 Selected search result is highlighted and tooltip is displayed on mouse over.